Bernardo Lopes

-Bernardo Morgado Gaspar Lopes (born 30 July 1993) is a professional footballer who plays for Gibraltarian club Lincoln Red Imps as a central defender.
+Bernardo Morgado Gaspar Lopes (born 30 July 1993) is a Portuguese-Gibraltarian professional footballer who plays for Gibraltar Football League club Lincoln Red Imps as a central defender.
 Born and raised in Portugal, Lopes represents Gibraltar at international level.

 International career

 After spending 6 years playing in Gibraltar, he became a British Overseas Territory citizen and naturalised for Gibraltar in time to be called up for friendlies against Grenada and the Faroe Islands in March 2022.